Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

             )

             # Here we are basically calling lightning_module.training_step()
             # and this returns a generator!
+The training_step is handled by the
+            # accelerator to enable distributed training.
             generator = self.trainer.accelerator.training_step(step_kwargs)
             return generator